laurieontech/gatsby-speaking-theme/README.md

 ### Options

 There are two options for this configuration.

-The first is a heading for the page.
+- `heading` defines a title for the page
-The second is a boolean value to determine whether you would like to display the talks section of the theme.
+- `displayTalks` is a boolean that determines whether the talks section of the theme will appear.
 If set to true the talks.yaml file is necessary.
 If set to false, it is not.

 ### Dependencies